NRCan/CanFlood/docs/source/tutorials.rst

 .. image:: /_static/tutorials_6_13_img_2.JPG

-Now add three more candidate models by **clicking the 'Add' button**.
+Now add three more candidate models by **clicking the 'Add' button three times**.
 Notice the model names have been automatically generated, but the remaining fields are identical to the base model.
-Now we'll modify one parameter or datafile on each candidate to compile the model suite.
+Now we'll modify or 'perturb' one parameter or datafile on each candidate to compile the sesitivity analysis suite.

 For the first perturbation, simply **change the rtail value on 'cand01' to 0.1**.
-For the second perturbation, **change the 'curve_deviation' on 'cand02' to lo** to match the lower bound depth-damage values stored in the curves.xls.
+For the second perturbation, **change the 'curve_deviation' on 'cand02' to 'lo'** to match the lower bound depth-damage values stored in the curves.xls.
 We will configure the remaining two perturbations in the following step.

-To allow us to differentiate the plots we generate in the final step, **click 'Randomize Colors'**.
+To allow us to differentiate the plots we generate (see below), **click 'Randomize Colors'**.

 ..
-JAMIE: insert another secreenshot showing the compile tab w/ all 5 candidates
+JAMIE: insert another secreenshot showing the compile tab w/ all 5 candidates configured to this point

-Finally, **click Compile Candidates**.
+Ensure 'Copy all candidate data files' is selected so the compiler will give each candidate its own data files, rather than have each point back to the main model's datafiles.
+Finally, **click 'Compile Candidates'**.
 You will now see four new folders, one for each candidate model, in your working directory.

 6.13.3.
 Manipulate Datafiles
 ============================

-On the *DataFiles* tab, select 'cand02' and 'finv' to populate the datafile path with the corresponding datafile. **click Load** to add this datafile as a memory layer to your project.
+On the *DataFiles* tab, select 'cand03' and 'finv' to populate the datafile path with the corresponding datafile. **Click 'Load'** to add this datafile as a memory layer to your project.

 .. image:: /_static/tutorials_6_13_img_3.JPG

-Now we'll subtract 0.5 m from f0_elvs. **click Open Attribute Table** (or the corresponding button on the QGIS toolbar, or hit 'F6') to pull up the attribute table.
-Make a mental note of the f0_elv values.
+Now we'll subtract 0.5 m from f0_elvs. **click 'Open Attribute Table'** (or the corresponding button on the QGIS toolbar, or hit 'F6') to open the attribute table window.
+Make a mental note of the 'f0_elv' values.
 Now open the *Field Calculator* (Ctrl + I).
 Check 'Update Existing Field' and select 'f0_elv' from the combobox.
-Select the custom 'finv_elv_add' expression function from the 'CanFlood' menu in the middle.
-Complete the expression ass shown:
+Select the custom 'finv_elv_add' expression function from the 'CanFlood' menu in the middle and complete the expression ass shown:

 .. image:: /_static/tutorials_6_13_img_4.JPG

-**Click OK** to make the change to the field values.
-Examine the values in the attribute table, they should be 0.5 less than before.
+**Click 'OK'** to make the change to the field values.
+Examine the 'f0_elv' values in the attribute table, they should now be 0.5 less than before (i.e., 0.5 less than the base model).

-Back on the 'DataFiles' tab, **click Save Datafile** to overwrite the old csv with the newly changed one.
+Back on the 'DataFiles' tab, **click 'Save Datafile'** to overwrite the old csv with your modifications.

 For our final perturbation, we'll subtract 0.5 m from the ground elevations ('gels').
-Select 'cand03' and 'gels' then **click Load** to load this datafile.
+Select 'cand04' and 'gels' then **click 'Load'** to load this datafile.
 Follow a similar procedure as above to setup the *Field Calculator* and enter the formula shown below:

 .. image:: /_static/tutorials_6_13_img_5.JPG

-**click Save Datafile** to write these changes to the csv.
+**Click OK** on the *Field Calculator* to update the values. **click Save Datafile** to write these changes to the csv.

 6.13.4.
 Run the Suite
 =====================

-On the *Run* tab you should see the base model and the three new candidate model control files shown:
+On the *Run* tab you should see the base model and the four new candidate model control files shown:

 .. image:: /_static/tutorials_6_13_img_6.JPG

-**click Run** to bulk run these four CanFlood models.
+**Click Run** to bulk run these L2 CanFlood models.

 6.13.5.
 Analyze the Results
 ===========================

-On the *Analysis* tab, you should see the run suite results .pickle loaded, the summary values, and the summary table populated:
+On the *Analysis* tab, you should see the run suite results .pickle file loaded, the summary values, and the summary table populated:

 .. image:: /_static/tutorials_6_13_img_7.JPG

-**click Plot Risk Curves** to obtain the comparison risk curves for this suite:
+**Click Plot Risk Curves** to obtain the comparison risk curves for this suite:

 .. image:: /_static/6_13_5_riskcurve_20211124.svg